Zebra: In-Context Generative Pretraining for Solving Parametric PDEs: Zebra Framework

 In this section, we outline the inference pipeline for \texttt{Zebra} across various scenarios.
 For simplicity, we assume that all observations have already been tokenized and omit the detokenization process.
-Let \( s_* \) represent the target token sequence for which we aim to predict the following timestamps.
+Let \( s_* \) represent the target token sequence to be predicted.